Frequently asked questions (FAQs) about VORANIGO®

 mIDH1 or mIDH2, mutant isocitrate dehydrogenase-1 or mutant isocitrate dehydrogenase-2.

-The major efficacy outcome for VORANIGO was progression-free survival (PFS).1 VORANIGO demonstrated a 61% reduction in the risk of disease progression or death compared to placebo.
-(HR=0.39; 95% CI, 0.27-0.56; P<0.0001).
+The major efficacy outcome for VORANIGO was progression-free survival (PFS).
+In the primary analysis, VORANIGO significantly extended PFS, demonstrating a 61% reduced risk of disease progression or death with VORANIGO vs placebo (HR=0.39; 95% CI, 0.27-0.56; P<0.0001).

-Read more about VORANIGO efficacy
+Read more about VORANIGO PFS Results

 HR, hazard ratio.

-Read more about VORANIGO efficacy
+Read more about the VORANIGO TGR results

 VORANIGO safety

-The safety of VORANIGO was evaluated in 330 patients with Grade 2 mIDH astrocytoma or oligodendroglioma in the INDIGO trial.1 The most common (≥15%) adverse reactions were fatigue (37%), COVID-19 (33%), musculoskeletal pain (26%), diarrhea (25%), and seizure (16%).
+The safety of VORANIGO was evaluated in 330 patients with Grade 2 mIDH astrocytoma or oligodendroglioma in the INDIGO trial.
+The most common (≥15%) adverse reactions were fatigue (37%), COVID-19 (33%), musculoskeletal pain (26%), diarrhea (25%), and seizure (16%).

 Review full safety information for VORANIGO